zearp/Nucintosh/README.md

 CPU Freq: 0.8ghz, Voltage: 0.6144v, Power:pkg 3.53w /core 0.80w,Temp: 94 c
 ```

 Take note of your Pl1 and Pl2 numbers.
-Close all open apps and start out with only applying undervolting to CPU and CPU Cache by running ```./voltageshift offset -25 0 -25```.
-This will apply a very mild undervolt and you'll see a message like this;
+Close all open apps and start out with only applying some light undervolting to CPU and CPU Cache by running ```./voltageshift offset -25 0 -25``` and you'll see a message like this;

 ```
 zearp@nuc ~ % ./voltageshift offset -25 0 -25